alexarje/sensing/book/week2.md

 ## Describing sounds

 Recall last week's discussion about hearing and listening.
-We will get back to the mechanisms for hearing in the coming weeks&mdash;both the acoustics and psychoacoustics part of the matter&mdash;but this week will focus on how we listen and what we listen to.
+We will get back to the mechanisms for hearing in the coming weeks&mdash;focusing on both the acoustics and psychoacoustics&mdash;but this week will focus on how we listen, what we listen to, and how we can describe the sound and reflect on its meaning.

 ```{exercise} Listen when standing
 1. Find a suitable location.